- Academic Affairs

 Fundamental Research and Other Exclusions

-If your research includes work done outside the U.S., it may not qualify for the fundamental research exclusion.
-This does not automatically mean that export licenses will be required, but it does mean that an export control determination needs to be made before the work begins.
+- Research performed outside the U.S. may not qualify for the fundamental research exclusion.
+This does not automatically mean that an export license will be required, but it does mean that an export control determination needs to be made before the work begins.